-The accompanying schedules of expenditures of federal awards and state financial assistance include federal and state award activity of the West Cape May School District ("School District").
-The School District is defined in Note 1 to the School District's basic financial statements.
+The accompanying schedules of expenditures of federal awards and state financial assistance include federal and state award activity of the Board of Education, West Cape May School District.
+The Board of Education is defined in Note 1 to the Board's basic financial statements.
 All federal and state awards received directly from federal and state agencies, as well as federal awards and state financial assistance passed through other government agencies, are included on the schedules of expenditures of federal awards and state financial assistance.